Learn the key differences between pips and ticks in trading, how they impact Forex strategies, and their applications across various markets.

 Risk Management with Pips

 Forex traders use pip values to size positions and place stop-losses consistently.
 For example, EUR/USD risk per standard lot = pips at risk × $10.
+This approach helps avoid emotional decision-making and keeps risk proportional to account size.

 Trading Precision with Ticks